reactjs/react.dev/content/docs/how-to-contribute.md

 ### Request for Comments (RFC) {#request-for-comments-rfc}

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.

 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the React core team.